christinebuckler/provider-prescriber/README.md

 ![SimilarityCalc](/images/SimilarityCalc.png)

+It is important to consider the errors that are caused by approximation.
+This is an unsupervised learning case study where a true target label does not exist.
+With a target label, accuracy, precision and recall could be calculated to evaluate the predictive power of the model.
+The types of possible errors are described below.

 ![FP](/images/FP.png)
 False Positives occur when a pair of dissimilar items are grouped in the same bucket and add noise to the system.

 ![FN](/images/FN.png)
 False Negatives occur when a pair of similar items are *not* grouped in the same bucket and will never be compared.
 False Negatives are more detrimental for analysis; consider this equivalent to never finding your soul mate!

-This is an unsupervised learning case study where a true target label does not exist.
-With a labeled target, accuracy, precision and recall could be calculated to evaluate the predictive power of the model.

 ## Results
 I was able to compute similarity distances for a subset of the data (10,000 NPIs) and store inside a database which can be queried for specific NPIs.
 Try it out for yourself [here](https://buckler-pcd.firebaseapp.com/). (website created by Galvanize Web Dev student Chris White).
 Note: Only NPIs in this [list](/data/website10000NPIs.txt) are currently included in the database.
 Need help finding your provider's NPI?
 Search [here](https://npiregistry.cms.hhs.gov/registry/).